brucou/cycle-state-machine-demo/README.md

     that this concern can be addressed by property-based testing based on generating random input data).

-### Bug fixing
+### Fixing the implementation
 Further analysis leads us to the following updates in the detailed specifications :

 ![extended state machine](public/assets/images/graphs/sparks%20application%20process%20with%20comeback%20proper%20syntax%20hierarchical%20fsm%20iter1.1.png)

+The impact on the previous implementation is **fairly localized and quick to identify**, because control flow is segmented by control states, and concerns (state updates, actions, etc.) are cleanly separated :

+- `fsmSpecs` : updating the `TEAM_DETAIL` control states' transitions
+- `fsmEvents` : updating the shape of the events `BACK`, `SKIP` and `JOIN` to include form content ; writing the new guards for the new transitions
+- `modelUpdates` : modifying model updates function to account for the new shape of event data ; writing new model update functions for the new transitions

+### Fixing the tests
 Two important things to note again :

-- we have moved from 3 auto-transitions for control state `Team Detail` o 6.
+- we have moved from 3 auto-transitions to 6 for control state `Team Detail`.
 The previous 16 combinations become 300+ combinations.
 It does not really matter as we generate the combinations automatically.
 However, because we want to keep the test fast, and the combination growth is basically exponential, it is always a good idea not to have too many guards on a given